TiGGowich/RAG-system-for-GDPR-legal-queries-using-Gemini-2.0-Flash/README.md

 This project presents a Retrieval-Augmented Generation (RAG) system designed to answer complex legal queries within the context of the General Data Protection Regulation (GDPR).
 It integrates semantic chunking, hybrid retrieval (dense + sparse), and cross-encoder reranking to deliver grounded, traceable responses using Gemini 2.0 Flash as the Large Language Model (LLM).

+🧑‍🎓 **This repository was developed as part of a university assignment for the MSc in Business Analytics at Warwick Business School.**

 ---

 ## 📌 Table of Contents